BioEvo/STAR-Fusion-WIKI/Home.md

 The .final.abridged.FFPM output file contents are shown above.
 See the unabridged '.final' output file for the identity of the RNA-Seq fragments identified as junction or spanning fragments.

+If there are alternatively spliced isoforms for fusion transcripts, the same fusion pair will be listed as multiple entries but with different breakpoints identified.

 ## Example data and execution: